Riddick (film): Development

 Rumors of a third film in the Chronicles of Riddick series had circulated since 2006.
 At first, Twohy assumed that the film would be an independent, low-budget production, rather than being released by Universal Studios as the other films in the series had been.
 Despite the second film's tepid reception, Diesel and Twohy remained optimistic about a third film, pushing it toward completion.
 "Everyone knows I love the Riddick character and I'm always working on it," Diesel asserted.
 "It just takes five years to make another one because David Twohy and I are so precise about it."
 In 2006, Diesel agreed to make a cameo in Universal's film The Fast and the Furious: Tokyo Drift in exchange for the ownership to the rights to the Riddick franchise and character.
 Over the next four years, Diesel periodically posted information on his own Facebook page updating fans on the film's progress.
 In November 2009, shortly after Twohy had finished the script, he announced that pre-production work was underway.

 In April 2010, a review of the Riddick screenplay (it was then subtitled "Dead Man Stalking") appeared on the Coming Attractions website.
 "Free from the constraints of delivering a PG-13 movie, the dialogue in Dead Man Stalking is more suited to a film like Training Day; the mercs we meet are hard-living people, not those washout fakeout space mercs from a film like Alien Resurrection", wrote reviewer Patrick Sauriol.
 On February 9, 2010, Diesel confirmed in an update on his Facebook page that one of the locations used in the upcoming sequel would be the White Desert in Farafra, Egypt.
 He mentioned the terrain features, unique to the area, would lend to the off-planet atmosphere of the film.
 On March 13, 2011, Diesel released a video on his official Facebook page in which he and Director David Twohy talk about the proposed third film.
 They reaffirmed that the movie will be rated 'R', like the first one (Pitch Black), a priority for them, and they plan to shoot it lean and quickly.

 In September 2011, it was announced that Karl Urban would reprise his role as Vaako from The Chronicles of Riddick.
 In January 2012, it was announced that Katee Sackhoff and Matt Nable had also joined the cast.
 Since they did not have enough money to shoot the film in its entirety, Diesel had to mortgage his house, obtain loans and spend most of his personal money on the production of the film, "I had to leverage my house," Diesel said.
 "If we didn't finish the film, I would be homeless."

-Principal photography
+Filming

 The first image of Vin Diesel on the film's set was released on January 20, 2012.
 Filming began in January 2012 and concluded at the end of March 2012.
 The film entered post production in April 2012.
 The teaser trailer for the film was released on March 22, 2013, via Vin Diesel's official Facebook page.